Gaboor-Studio/GharBot/README.md

 # GharBot
-A bot fot Telegram that count who sent a reptetive message in group
+A bot for Telegram that count who sent a reptetive message in group